How do I secure a property to rent?

 When you find a property you would like to rent, we will put your offer to the Landlord.
 Where an offer is accepted, this is subject to contract and references.
 We can either e-mail you an application form, post it to you or you can collect it from our offices.

-Once you have sent us an administration fee of £258 inclusive of VAT (which covers the Reference costs, Tenancy Agreement and check-in) and completed reference forms, we will take the property off the market for at least a week whilst we take up references and enable you to take time to read through the tenancy agreement.
-Once references are accepted, we will ask for the deposit to be paid, which is normally six weeks rent, and the tenancy agreement to be signed.
+We will take the property off the market for at least a week whilst we take up references and enable you to take time to read through the tenancy agreement.
+Once references are accepted, we will ask for a deposit to be paid (usually equivalent to five weeks rent) and the tenancy agreement to be signed.

 Online, internet banking, cash, cheque or bankers draft.
 Unfortunately credit or debit cards cannot be accepted.